franciscop/drive-db/README.md

 ## Usage

 The database is stored locally and updated when you want from the spreadsheet.
-Easy to use:
+For more information read documentation.md, but it's really easy to use:

     // Include the module and load the data from the default local cache var drive = require("drive-db").load();